 Easter Services at St. Patrick's Cathedral

-If you're attending the Easter Bonnet Festival and Parade, you might want to enjoy an Easter Service at St. Patrick's Cathedral, right along the parade route.
-Attending Mass at this famous cathedral is just as important of a tradition in NYC as the parade.
+If you're attending the Easter Bonnet Festival and Parade, you might want to enjoy an Easter service at St. Patrick's Cathedral, the centerpiece of the festivities.

-St. Patrick's Cathedral has a number of Easter Masses and Holy Week services, including eight on Easter Sunday (at 7 a.m., 8 a.m., 8:45 a.m., 10:15 a.m., noon, 1 p.m., 4 p.m., and 5:30 p.m.).
-Only the 10:15 a.m.
-Mass requires tickets; the others are open to the public.
-If you want tickets to the reservation-only Easter Mass you have to send a letter to St. Patrick's Cathedral in January requesting your reservation, and there is a two-ticket per person limit.
-The 4 pm service is conducted in Spanish.
+St. Patrick's Cathedral puts on a number of Easter masses and Holy Week services, including eight on Easter Sunday (at 7 a.m., 8 a.m., 8:45 a.m., 10:15 a.m., noon, 1 p.m., 4 p.m., and 5:30 p.m.).
+Only the 10:15 a.m. mass requires tickets; the others are open to the public.
+If you want tickets to the reservation-only Easter mass, you have to send a letter to St. Patrick's Cathedral in January requesting your reservation.
+There is a two-ticket-per-person limit.
+The 4 p.m. service is conducted in Spanish.
 Find out more details about the events at St. Patrick's Cathedral on its website.